DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

     }
     static SecurityStrategyComplex InitSecuritySystem() {
         AuthenticationStandard authentication = new AuthenticationStandard();
-        return new SecurityStrategyComplex(
+        var security = new SecurityStrategyComplex(
             typeof(PermissionPolicyUser),
             typeof(PermissionPolicyRole),
             authentication);
+        security.RegisterXPOAdapterProviders();
+        return security;
     }
     ```
-3. Add the following lines to the static constructor to configure XAF Tracing System.
+3. Add the following lines to the static constructor to configure XAF Tracing System and disable configuration manager, which is not supported by xamarin.
     ```csharp
     using DevExpress.Persistent.Base;
     // ...